merlin-network/estake-native/x/lscosmos/spec/06_messages.md

 Inputs for this message :

-- `PstakeAddress` : Address from which this transaction is being sent (should be pstakeAddress).
+- `EstakeAddress` : Address from which this transaction is being sent (should be estakeAddress).
 - `ValidatorAddress` : Validator address of the slashed validator.

 ```
-$ pstaked tx lscosmos report slashing cosmosvaloperaddress --from <from_address> --chain-id <chain-id> --keyring-backend <keyring_backend>
+$ estaked tx lscosmos report slashing cosmosvaloperaddress --from <from_address> --chain-id <chain-id> --keyring-backend <keyring_backend>
 ```